BIGJRA/BIGJRA.github.io/rejuv.md

 Talk to Zetta with at least 1,000,000 Puppet Coins, then head up.
 Grab the *Revive.*

-There’s an Audino level grinder here if you want to push your levels up to 70.
+There's an Audino level grinder here if you want to push your levels up to 70.
 Win to get 6 *Exp.
 Candy L* each time.
 Then, talk to Zetta in front of the box for a battle.